1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 ### Drivers

-Must have to boot Big Sur:
+Must have to boot:

-* HfsPlus.efi (if you created the USB with [this method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html#legacy-macos-online-method) or with `createinstallmedia`) and can be found either in the `OC/Drivers` folder of this repository or in [acidanthera/OcBinaryData]((https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi))
+* HfsPlus.efi (if you created the USB with [this method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html#legacy-macos-online-method) or with `createinstallmedia`) and can be found either in the `OC/Drivers` folder of this repository or in [acidanthera/OcBinaryData](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)
-* OpenRuntime.efi (bundled in OpenCore package)
+* OpenRuntime.efi (bundled in [OpenCore package](https://github.com/acidanthera/OpenCorePkg/releases/latest))

 Optional Drivers:
 * NvmExpressDxe.efi (bundled in OpenCore package) for those of you who opt to install an NVMe to a PCIE to M.2 converter, Intel `7/8 Series` chipsets do not have this in their firmware